corelight/zeek2es/Readme.md

                         Lines to buffer for RESTful operations. (default: 50,000) -n NAME, --name NAME  The name of the system to add to the index for uniqueness. (default: empty string) -c, --checkindex      Check for the ES index first, and if it exists exit this program.
+  -q, --checkstate      Check the ES index state first, and if it exists exit this program.
   -s, --stdout          Print JSON to stdout instead of sending to Elasticsearch directly.
   -b, --nobulk          Remove the ES bulk JSON header.
 Requires --stdout.
 ```